 Perfect for parties, the home, and anywhere else

-The Flare Mini offers an interesting 360-degree design, along with the rhythmic-flashing LEDs and water resistance.
+The Flare Mini offers an attractive 360-degree design, along with the rhythmic-flashing LEDs and water resistance.

 Best Value: Sony SRS-XB12 Portable Speaker

-If portability and budget is the name of the game, then the SRS-XB12 from Sony is the best pick.
-This speaker packs such an impressive punch that you likely won't believe the sound coming from such a small package.
+If portability and budget are the names of the game, then the SRS-XB12 from Sony is the best pick.
+This speaker packs such an impressive punch that you likely won't believe the sound is coming from such a small package.

-The included "Extra bass" mode, combined with the 16-hour battery life will allow you to listen to your favorite hits for long periods of time.
-Sony also includes a strap which can be connected to the bottom of the speaker, in case you want to throw it over your shoulder.
+The included "Extra bass" mode, combined with the 16-hour battery life, will allow you to listen to your favorite hits for long periods.
+Sony also includes a strap that can be connected to the bottom of the speaker, in case you want to throw it over your shoulder.

 On the downside, the SRS-XB12 does not have a ton of extra features.
 This includes the lack of app support, meaning you'll have to turn to your smartphone or tablet if you want to adjust the EQ levels.
 Plus, sticking with Micro-USB for charging is outdated.